Septoplasty

 Nasal septum operation

-A septoplasty is a surgical procedure performed to correct a deviation of the nasal septum, wall that separates the nasal cavities.
+A septoplasty is a surgical procedure performed to correct a deviation of the nasal septum, the wall that separates the nasal cavities.
 When the nasal septum is deviated, it can cause breathing difficulties.

 Chronic nasal obstruction